Focus on infra, investment, innovation, inclusiveness to make India developed nation by 2047: FM | Science-Environment

 ''We are looking for both public investment and private investment and creating necessary environment, the ecosystem as we often refer to for attracting private investment.
 And the global discussions which are going on blended finance is also something which we're looking at,'' she said at an event organised by CII here.

 Pointing out that innovation is the third I, she said, ''the government has opened up several areas inclusive of the space, nuclear energy, looking at getting out of fossil fuels.
-We have enough reason to believe the youth today are giving us solutions, which are very good for the frontier technologies that we're talking about, as much as for the legacy issues which persist in India for which we need solutions.''
-On the fourth I, inclusiveness, she said, ''as we aim to reach for the developed nation in 25 years by focussing on inclusiveness, making sure that every section of India, the common man, benefits by everything that we do (whether) investment or reforms are trying to take schemes to the people.''
+We have enough reasons to believe the youth today are giving us solutions, which are very good for the frontier technologies that we're talking about, as much as for the legacy issues which persist in India for which we need solutions.''
+On the fourth I, inclusiveness, she said, ''as we aim to reach for the developed nation in 25 years by focussing on inclusiveness, making sure that every section of India, the common man, is benefitted by everything that we do (whether) investment or reforms are trying to take schemes to the people.''
+Talking about India's contribution to the G20 during its presidency, the finance minister said the grouping is working on contemporary issues like dealing with post-pandemic challenges and revival plan.

+First agenda is how could multilateral development banks (MDBs) become nimble and address 21st century challenges and their capacity to generate and bring in more resources including from market and private sector to address current challenges expeditiously, she said.

+The other issues under India's presidency are debt and debt-related distress that many countries are facing, she said, adding countries are waiting for debt resolution even 3-4 years after submitting application.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)